-In-kind transfers: Education
+In-kind transfers: education

 Education is a fundamental right enshrined in the Constitution of Kenya (2010), which guarantees every child access to free and compulsory basic education and ensures that persons with disabilities have access to educational institutions and facilities.
 Guided by this constitutional mandate, Kenya’s education policy and legislative framework emphasize the provision of equitable, quality, and relevant education for all children under the age of 18, aligned with the country’s development goals.

-The government prioritizes education in its budget, allocating an average of 17.9 percent of total government expenditure (equivalent to an average of 4.8 percent of GDP) to the sector.
-This is in line with UNESCO’s recommended benchmark of allocating 4–6 percent of GDP or 15–20 percent of public expenditure to education.
-However, it is worth noting that education spending as a share of GDP has declined from 5.7 percent in 2018/19 to 4.2 percent in 2021/22 and slightly increased to 4.5 percent in 2022/23 (Figure 2.2).
+The government prioritizes education in its budget, allocating an average of 17.9 per cent of total government expenditure (equivalent to an average of 4.8 per cent of GDP) to the sector.
+This is in line with UNESCO’s recommended benchmark of allocating 4–6 per cent of GDP or 15–20 per cent of public expenditure to education.
+However, it is worth noting that education spending as a share of GDP has declined from 5.7 per cent in 2018/19 to 4.2 per cent in 2021/22 and slightly increased to 4.5 per cent in 2022/23 (Figure 2.2).